A single copy of this article may be reprinted for personal, noncommercial use only.

 Determining the extent of the liver cancer

 Once liver cancer is diagnosed, your doctor will work to determine the extent (stage) of the cancer.
 Staging tests help determine the size and location of cancer and whether it has spread.
-Imaging tests used to stage liver cancer include CT, MRI, chest X-ray and bone scan.
+Imaging tests used to stage liver cancer include CT, MRI and bone scan.

 There are different methods of staging liver cancer.
 One method uses Roman numerals I through IV, and another uses letters A through D. Your doctor uses your cancer's stage to determine your treatment options and your prognosis.
 Stage IV and stage D indicates the most advanced liver cancer with the worst prognosis.